3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, 2019)
-  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Added new font "Status Report" [ALL] Level stats: Interpolation added
+  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Added two new fonts ("Smallfont" and "Status Report") [ALL] Level stats: Interpolation added
   [ALL] Level stats: Fixed incorrect stats order in bottom-right corner